Rescue. Heal. Home.

-Vancouver Orphan Kitten Rescue Association (VOKRA) is a no-kill, non-profit, registered charity dedicated to the rescue of cats in the Lower Mainland.
+Vancouver Orphan Kitten Rescue Association (VOKRA) is a volunteer-driven non-profit dedicated to the rescue of cats in the Lower Mainland.
 We also coordinate rescue work with other groups in BC.

-VOKRA does not have a shelter.
-Instead, we provide over 100 individual foster homes throughout the Lower Mainland.
-In this way we are able to protect the very young from colds, distemper, parasites and other transmissible illnesses.
+VOKRA has a no-kill policy and does not operate a traditional shelter.
+Instead, we have more than 350 individual foster homes throughout the Lower Mainland.
+In this way we're able to protect the very young from colds, distemper, parasites and other transmissible illnesses.
 In a home environment, our cats are safe and well socialized, with lots of love and attention.
 VOKRA covers all of the costs and provides ongoing support to foster families.

 We formed our rescue in 2000, with the plan of caring for very young, mainly bottle-feeding kittens.
 This age rarely survived if found without a mother cat, because very few people know how or are able to provide the round-the-clock feeding and necessary care.
 We soon found that older kittens, under the age at which they could safely be vaccinated, also would do much better in a foster home.
 Mother cats, both tame and feral, joined the list.

 Another crucial part of VOKRA’s work is our trap/neuter/return program.
 Our teams of volunteers humanely trap feral cats and kittens.
 Pregnant feral mothers are cared for through birthing and until their kittens are weaned, at which time we spay the mother and socialize the kittens so that they can be adopted.
 If the mother cannot be tamed, she is returned to her original location where volunteers ensure food and water are available daily, and the cat’s health can be monitored.
 We also neuter feral male cats, and either adopt them out or return them as appropriate, with the same care arrangements.